ianstormtaylor/slate/docs/reference/plugins/plugin.md

 ### `render`
 `Function render(props: Object, state: State, editor: Editor) => Object || Void`

 The `render` property allows you to define higher-order-component-like behavior.
 It is passed all of the properties of the editor, including `props.children`.
 You can then choose to wrap the existing `children` in any custom elements or proxy the properties however you choose.
-This can be useful for rendering toolbars, styling the editor, rendering validation, etc.
+This can be useful for rendering toolbars, styling the editor, rendering validation, etc. Remember that the `render` function has to render `props.children` for editor's children to render.

 ### `schema`
 `Object`